How to Fix Accidentally Erased/Deleted Macintosh HD in Disk Utility

 #2.
 Restore Erased Macintosh HD with Time Machine Backup

-It’s much easier to fix the deleted Macintosh HD data if you have a Time Machine backup file. if you had backed Macintosh HD up before the deletion or erasing, then you can restore the files.
+It’s much easier to fix the deleted Macintosh HD data if you have a Time Machine backup file. if you had backed Macintosh HD up before the deletion or erasing, then you can restore the files after deleting macintosh HD by accident.

-2. After open Time Machine, check the box "Show Time Machine in menu bar".
+- After opening Time Machine, check the box "Show Time Machine in menu bar".

-Disk Utility is able to erase a hard drive, it is also able to restore an erased hard drive.
-You can also use it to restore the erased Macintosh HD.
-If you have accidentally erased the startup disk on Mac, then to restore the erased Macintosh HD, please enter Recovery Mode to do the task.
+Disk Utility is able to erase a hard drive, it is also able to recover an erased hard drive.
+You can also use it to get back the erased Macintosh HD.
+If you have accidentally erased the startup disk on Mac, then to restore the accidentally erased Macintosh HD, please enter Recovery Mode to do the task.

 Erasing Macintosh HD most of the time means erasing startup disk on Mac as well.
 How do I recover a deleted Macintosh HD?
 If there is a Time Machine backup file, everything will be ok.
 Just restore deleted Macintosh HD with Time Machine backup file.

-4. Select the Time Machine backup to restore the deleted Macintosh HD or startup disk on Mac.
+- Select the Time Machine backup to restore the accidentally deleted startup disk on Mac.

 Q: Do I need to erase Macintosh HD data?